Decentraland: Reception

 In March 2020, Luke Winkie, writing for PC Gamer, described the game as "rickety", noting numerous bugs and the game's "brutally long loading times", as well as hard-locks related to the game's cryptocurrency-based authentication process.
 Winkie described the platform as having a strongly libertarian political bent, saying "Decentraland is a truly fascinating concept.
 It peels back like an onion, revealing a Randian fever-dream built with Roblox textures".

 According to Eric Ravenscraft of Wired, activity on the platform is unclear, with the world mostly empty and with a number of concurrent users of around 1,600 in 2021, a figure that might include inactive users who remain logged on.
 Ravenscraft wrote that Decentraland was buggy with poor moderation, and said that it felt reminiscent of an early access game.

 In January 2022, a video clip of a rave in Decentraland was posted to Twitter by DJ Alex Moss.
 The clip went viral and was widely mocked on social media.
 Zack Zwiezen, writing for Kotaku, unfavorably compared the clip to similar virtual concerts and parties in AdventureQuest 3D, Fortnite, Roblox, and VRChat, and described the look of the game itself as similar to “a fictional game that was tossed together in a few hours for an episode of CSI: Whatever City, in which the investigators are trying to solve a murder that involves some 'new' and 'popular' online world."
 Prompted by the clip, Jason Koebler of Vice investigated other raves held on the platform, and described the experience as mostly empty and plagued by technical bugs.

 In January 2022, Zachariah Kelly, writing for Gizmodo, reviewed a virtual version of Melbourne Park created in Decentraland to promote the Australian Open.
 Kelly praised the 3D models created for the project, as well as the platform's ability to run in a browser, but poor draw distance and other issues made it feel "clunky" and lacking in activity.
 Kelly was also skeptical of the necessity for blockchain and NFTs.
-Kelly revisited Decentraland's Australian Open space several days later, to review the closing concert.
+Kelly revisited Decentralands Australian Open space several days later, to review the closing concert.
 He said his experience was plagued by technical issues, and that footage of the event taken by others were unfavorably compared to online concerts held on other platforms, such as Fortnite.

-In April 2022, Business Insider review, Lisa Han praised the world's architecture and minigames, though criticized the emptiness of the world and its glitches and technical issues along with the game's removal of a quest log feature and the limitations of user interaction with Decentraland's architecture.
+In April 2022, Business Insider review, Lisa Han praised the world's architecture and minigames, though criticized the emptiness of the world and its glitches and technical issues along with the game's removal of a quest log feature and the limitations of user interaction with Decentralands architecture.